 Many visitors stay in the nearby seaside resort of Opatija, and locals will often head that way in their free time as well.
 That said, Rijeka is a perfectly pleasant small city (approximately 200,000 people call it home); if it did not command the wonderful bay that it does, it would also be unremarkable.
 This makes it one of the more authentically Croatian spots in the region in summer.
 Those looking to avoid the hordes could do much worse than to stay in Rijeka—albeit with very few options for accommodation—and use the excellent network of ferries to explore the rest of Kvarner.

 Rijeka is the home port of Jadrolinija, the coast's major ferry company.
 Local ferries connect with all the Kvarner islands and will take you farther afield as well.
 If you're planning on heading south and would rather dodge the slow and dangerous roads that head that way, then let the boat take the strain.
-Ferries leaving Rijeka weave through islands all the way down to Dubrovnik, stopping at most major points on the way.
+Ferries leaving Rijeka weave through islands all the way down to Dubrovnik, stopping at several major points on the way.
 Sunsets, sunrises, plus a mingling of stars and shore-anchored town lights in between, help transport one further than just the few hundred kilometers to the other end of the country.

 Rijeka is linked with Zagreb by the new E65 motorway, which is clean and fast, though tolls add up on the journey.
-To reach the Dalmatian coast from Rijeka, you'll have to backtrack 75 km (47 mi) away from the coast and get on the motorway heading south toward Split and Dubrovnik.
+To reach the Dalmatian coast from Rijeka, you'll have to backtrack 75 km (47 miles) away from the coast and get on the motorway heading south toward Split and Dubrovnik.
 Rijeka is also the start of the Jadranska Magistrala (the coastal highway), which follows the coast south, all the way to the Montenegro border.
 Alternately offering startling views from on high or the illusion that one could simply reach out to disturb the crystal surface of the sea with a hand trailing from the car, this is one of the most beautiful trips in Europe.
 However, with sharp drop-offs, series upon series of sharp curves, numerous slow-moving trucks, and many hot-headed car drivers, it's also one of the most dangerous roads on the continent.

 Rijeka at a Glance